httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 #### Programming Languages & Software Frameworks {#languages-frameworks}

-A programming language or software framework with support for cookies could reasonably be used as a cookie producer, cookie consumer, or both.
-Because a user of these may want to maximize their compatibility as either a producer or consumer these languages or frameworks should strongly consider supporting both sets of requirements.
-It is also strongly recommended that they default to the "safer" server requirements and require the user to explicitly activate the more lenient user agent requirements.
+A programming language or software framework with support for cookies could reasonably be used to create an application that acts as a cookie producer, cookie consumer, or both.
+Because a developer may want to maximize their compatibility as either a producer or consumer, these languages or frameworks should strongly consider supporting both sets of requirements, {{sane-profile}}
+and {{ua-requirements}}, behind a compatibility mode toggle.
+This toggle should default to {{sane-profile}}'s requirements.

-Doing so will reduce the chances that a user's application can inadvertently create cookies that cannot be read by other servers but will still allow the application to behave as a user agent if desired.
+Doing so will reduce the chances that a developer's application can inadvertently create cookies that cannot be read by other servers.

 # Server Requirements {#sane-profile}